 Rangena Hotaki 2007

-An M.B.A. candidate at the Harvard Business School, Rangena Hotaki is a true portrait of success.
+An M.B.A. graduate from the Harvard Business School, Rangena Hotaki is a true portrait of success.
 Her goal is to pursue a career at the World Bank’s International Finance Corporation or International Monetary Fund and work towards improving the condition of women and children in Afghanistan.

 Rangena has first hand memories of the problems she seeks to solve.
 With only the clothes on their backs, Rangena’s family dodged the crossfire of Mujahadin rebels, hid in a bus disguised as a garbage truck, and traveled through the prairie, to cross the Pakistani border to Quetta.
 The Hotaki family eventually gained asylum in the United States where they arrived with about $400 and the unbounded hope that “the benefits far outweighed the sacrifices as my three siblings and I would be offered limitless opportunities to succeed.”